ddnexus/pagy/docs/api/keyset.md

 ## Concept

 The "Keyset" pagination, also known as "SQL Seek Method" (and often, improperly called "Cursor" pagination) is a tecnique that avoids the inevitable slowness of querying pages deep into a collection (i.e. when `offset` is a big number, you're going to get slower queries).

-This tecnique comes with that huge advantage and a set of limitations that makes it particularly useful for APIs and pretty useless for UIs.
+This tecnique comes with that huge advantage and a set of limitations that makes it particularly useful for APIs and not very convenient for UIs.

-### Keyset Glossary
+### Glossary

 | Term                | Description                                                                                                                                              |
 |---------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------|